Gamers-Kreed/GK-website/content/posts/2020/May/gk-review-asphalt9-legends.md

 {{< figure src="/img/Asphalt9_FinishLine.jpg" >}}

-#### Da Wrap up
+#### The Wrap up
-I you can get past the mobile antics that are thrown at you constantly, then this game is definitely a GREAT buy...
+If you can get past the mobile antics that are thrown at you constantly, then this game is definitely a GREAT buy...
 FREE!
-I you are wanting to advance in your career within the game, then you better bring a VERY BIG bucket of patience.
+If you are wanting to advance in your career within the game, then you better bring a VERY BIG bucket of patience.
 It take you a STUPID CRAZY amount of time to get your money/credit right in order to apply any significant upgrades to your garage of different class cars.
-If you are like me and love playing the game on your mobile devices, but want a little more HD in your gaming escapades, the Asphalt 9 on the Nintendo Switch is just wha the Doctor Ordered.
+If you are like me and love playing the game on your mobile devices, but want a little more HD in your gaming escapades, the Asphalt 9 on the Nintendo Switch is just what the Doctor ordered.